MicrosoftDocs/dataexplorer-docs/kusto/api/connection-strings/storage-connection-strings.md

 * Amazon S3

 Each type of storage has corresponding connection string formats used to describe the storage resources and how to access them.
-Azure Data Explorer uses a URI format to describe these storage resources and the properties necessary to access them, such as security credentials.
+A URI format is used to describe these storage resources and the properties necessary to access them, such as security credentials.

 > [!NOTE]
 > HTTP web services that don't implement the entire API set of Azure Blob Storage aren't supported, even if they appear to work in some scenarios.